COVID digest: Convoy prompts Ontario to declare state of emergency | DW | 11.02.2022

 The premier of the Canadian province of Ontario declared a state of emergency on Friday in reaction to the truck blockades in Ottawa and at the US border.

-Premier Doug Ford said he will push for new legislation cracking down on anyone interfering with the flow of goods and people.
+Premier Doug Ford said he would push for new legislation cracking down on anyone interfering with the flow of goods and people.

 Scores of truck drivers protesting Canada's COVID-19 restrictions and railing against Prime Minister Justin Trudeau have bottled up the Ambassador Bridge connecting Windsor to the US city of Detroit this week while hundreds of protests have paralyzed the Canadian capital, Ottawa, over the past two weeks.